ruizdurazo/ruizdurazo/notes/on-python/index.md

 ### [PY] How to type hint your code: Type annotations

-Python is a dynamically typed language, so you'll want to use type hints to make your code more robust, and be able to catch bugs as early as linting with something like `ruff` or `pyright`.
+Python is a dynamically typed language, so you’ll want to use type hints to make your code more robust, and be able to catch bugs as early as linting with something like `ruff` or `pyright`.

 ```python
 # You don't have to import simple types like `str`,